orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- [ABSTRACT INTERPRETATION] Then for other methods, we just run it with the abstract class just put on the variable.
 And only call all other initializer methods like =/:.

 - Always full runtime, but we flag stuff getting information from outside like environment return the abstract class; anything IO flagged returns the abstract class.
 	- With the abstract interpretation change being LOOPs are never repeated.
-Functions are never visited more than
+Functions are never visited more than once.
+And that once is the abstract class.

 Actually Running
 - Store objects in cache, but which ones do we use for then providing the value?
 Might not be constant.